backdrop-contrib/image_effects/image_effects_text/README.txt

 Font
 ----
+This module comes with some free fonts so you can easily test this effect.
+Please read their respective licences.

-You have to supply the font file to use.
-The font type supported depend on the toolkit in use, but at least ttf files will always work.
-This option accepts
+For real use, you normally want to use your a font as dictated by the website design.
+The font types supported depend on the toolkit in use, but at least ttf files will always work.
+This option accepts either:
-either:
 - 1 of the (enabled) scheme's:
   * public://
   * private:// Preferred for site specific masks, overlays, etc, that do not